-Chris Moody's shares also currently are held in a brokerage account with Wells Fargo.
-At the time Chris Moody's shares were brought into Receivership, they were worth \$810,204.46.
-As of January 31, 2010, the value of the shares was \$934,851.03.
+Chris Moody's shares also are being held in a brokerage account with Wells Fargo.
+As of May 26, 2010, the value of the shares was \$155,808.55.
 Combined with the shares held in the name of Valhalla Investment Partners, the Receivership currently holds more than 4.7 million shares of Bonds.com and as discussed below will likely obtain 2,048,946 more shares.
 While Bonds.com is a publicly traded company, the Receivership cannot readily sell all of these shares.
 If the Receiver were to sell all of these shares through the secondary market, the value of the shares would substantially decline as the shares were sold and the company would be adversely affected to a significant degree.
 The Receiver is contemplating the appropriate action to take with respect to all of the Receivership's interests in Bonds.com.